William Lustig

-William "Bill" Lustig (born February 1, 1955, in The Bronx, New York) is an American film director and producer who has worked primarily in the horror film genre.
-He is the nephew of former middleweight champion Jake LaMotta.
+William Lustig (born February 1, 1955) is an American filmmaker and film distributor, known for his work in the horror genre.
+His best-known films include Maniac (1980), Vigilante (1982), and Maniac Cop (1988) and its sequels.
+He is also the founder of the boutique home video label Blue Underground.

-Film career
+Early life and education

+Lustig was born and raised in New York City.
+His uncle was middleweight boxing champion Jake LaMotta.
+He studied filmmaking at New York University while working as a production assistant on the films The Seven-Ups (1973) and Death Wish (1974).

+Career

+Early in his career, Lustig worked in sexploitation and adult films under the alias "Billy Bagg".
+He was also the US production manager for the Italian horror films Inferno (1980) and Tenebrae (1982), by Dario Argento.

-As a film director, Lustig is best known for his low-budget horror films Maniac, Vigilante, Uncle Sam, and the Maniac Cop series.
-Lustig has also worked as an actor playing small roles in his own films as well as in films by Sam Raimi, most notably as a fake shemp in Army of Darkness and a dockworker in Darkman.
-As of 2009, Lustig is the CEO of Blue Underground; an entertainment company specializing in the release of obscure films and exploitation films on DVD.
+As a film director, Lustig is best known for his low-budget horror films Maniac (1980), Vigilante (1982), Uncle Sam (1996), Maniac Cop (1988), and its sequels.
+Lustig has also worked as an actor playing small roles in his own films as well as in films by Sam Raimi, most notably as a fake shemp in Army of Darkness (1992) and a dockworker in Darkman (1990).

 He also produced a remake of his film Maniac (2012) and is rumoured to be producing a new upcoming Maniac Cop with Nicolas Winding Refn.
-In an interview with Vulture in January 2023, Refn, when asked whether the creation of the series was still under discussion, said: "All I can say is, unfortunately, it’s not going to happen."
+In an interview with Vulture in January 2023, Refn, when asked whether the creation of the series was still under discussion, said: "All I can say is, unfortunately, it's not going to happen."

+Blue Underground

+Lustig is the founder of Blue Underground, a company specializing in releasing remastered editions of cult, horror, and exploitation movies on DVD and Blu-ray.